sansansan-333/MCTS/README.md

 ```

 # Notes
-- Mcts class and Node class are independent to TicTacToe.
+- Mcts classes are independent of TicTacToe.
+Only GameInfo is dependent on TicTacToe.

 - ビルド:
 https://stackify.com/cross-platform-net-core-apps/